Top 10 Kingdom Building Manhwa with OP MC (2026 Ranked Review)

 Look, I get it.
 We all love watching an MC beat up monsters in a dungeon, but sometimes that gets repetitive.
 You just want something... bigger.
 You want to see an MC who doesn't just get strong alone, but actually builds an empire from scratch.

-But let’s be honest—finding good Kingdom Building manhwa is hard.
-Half of them are boring politics, and the other half are just trashy harems.
+But let’s be honest—finding good kingdom-building comics is hard.
+Half of them are bogged down in boring politics, and the other half are just trashy harems.

-So, I went through my reading list and pulled out the Top 10 titles that actually scratch that strategy itch.
+So, I went through my reading list and pulled out the Top 10 titles (including both Korean Manhwa and a few top-tier Chinese Manhua) that actually scratch that strategy itch.
 I’ve ranked these based on how smart the MC is, how satisfying the city-building feels, and yes—how OP (Overpowered) they eventually become.

 10. Dark Star Emperor